akynazh/ins-bat/README.md

 The downloaded posts will be recorded to prevent the script from downloading them again.

+After your first login, the script saves the session to file and the next time you login, the script will load the session from file.

 Optionally, you can set a telegram bot to send you the messages about the downloading process.

 ## Prerequisites